Holly: A dog with a heart so big she needed a pacemaker

 Mornings together on the patio, me with my coffee and her watching out for Woodland visitors to the garden.

 She’s literally one-of-a-kind.
 A miniature Golden is the best description of her.
-Weighing in at about 35 pounds with a black nose and the cutest ears anyone has ever seen, this little Humane Society rescue still thinks she’s a puppy.
+Weighing in at about 35 pounds with a black nose and the cutest ears anyone has ever seen, this little Humane Society rescue still thought she was a puppy right up until the end.

 At least in the mornings.
-That’s when she’s all spunk.
-By mid-day, after her walk, she’s ready to begin her day-long nap which lasts into the evening with only a short burst of energy right around dinner time.
+That’s when she was all spunk.
+By mid-day, after her walk, she was ready to begin her day-long nap which lasts into the evening with only a short burst of energy right around dinner time.

-Age catches up with all of us and Holly is no different.
-Most people who meet her still think she’s a puppy, or at least many years younger than her age.
+Age catches up with all of us and Holly was no different.
+Most people who met her still thought she was a puppy, or at least many years younger than her age.

 Several tests and veterinarian visits landed us at a specialized animal hospital where we met Dr. Minors, an animal cardiologist and surgeon who explained that one of the chambers in Holly’s heart was misfiring and that she would be a perfect candidate for a pacemaker.